 10 Valid Reasons for Challenging Pre-Award Bid

 Many construction industry professionals rely on winning government contracts bids to keep their business successful.
-The lawyers of Trent Cotney, P.A. know all too well the frustrations contractors feel after investing time and energy into preparing a proposal for submission.
+The lawyers of Cotney Construction Law know all too well the frustrations contractors feel after investing time and energy into preparing a proposal for submission.
 This is why understanding bid protests is critical when you have a valid reason for protesting.

 As Jacksonville construction lawyers, we have represented those who have protested bids due to unresponsive bidders, irresponsible bidders, evaluator partialities, incorrect scoring—the list goes on.
 It’s one thing to challenge a contract post-award, but according to the Government Accountability Office (GAO) procedures, an award can also be protested prior to proposal submission deadline.
 This is known as a pre-award protest, which occurs at the solicitation level.
 We’ll give you 10 reasons you may be able to challenge a pre-award bid.